sunny-chung/hello-http/doc/features/user-script.md

 ## Providing custom files for user script use

 Files can be imported into an [Environment](environments) to be consumed by user script.
 Only small files can be imported.
+They would be included into data dump files.

 ![User Files](../user-files.png)